AnnDevOpsAccount/DevOps-Course-Starter/README.md

 can be viewed at https://github.com/AnnDevOpsAccount/DevOps-Course-Starter/actions

 # Data and Security I (Module 10)
-Amended the app to use mongo BB on Azure, instead of Trello API, for store/retrieve to-do task info
+Amended the app to use mongo DB on Azure, instead of Trello API, for store/retrieve to-do task info

+# Data and Security II (Module 11)

+Amended the app to use Github to authorise users.
+Additional values added to .env - not in git so a local copy is required, for local run
+  * GITHUB_CLIENT_ID={githubClientId}
+  * GITHUB_CLIENT_SECRET={githubClientSecret}